 Thomas Hoadley, Bowl 1107, colored porcelain, 8.75x5.25x5 in

 Thomas Hoadley, Bowl 1123, colored porcelain, 6.25x8.25x8.25 in

 Thomas Hoadley, Arabesque 1113, colored porcelain, 5x9x5.75 in, SOLD

 Thomas Hoadley, Large Arabesque 1087, colored porcelain, 8x13.5x8 in, SOLD

-Small Arabesque, colored porcelain and gold leaf, 5x8.75x5.75 in
+Thomas Hoadley, Arabesque 1068, colored porcelain and gold leaf, 5x8.75x5.75 in, SOLD

-Hoadley’s colored porcelain art pottery, made with the Japanese technique of Nerikomi, is included in the collections of many public museums including the National Museum of American Art - Renwick Gallery, the Museum of Fine Arts - Boston, the Museum of Fine Arts - Philadelphia, and the White House Craft Collection (now at the Clinton Library).
+Thomas Hoadley grew up in New Hampshire and graduated from Amherst College in 1971, then attained a Masters in Ceramics at Illinois State University.
+His work is included in the collections of many public museums including the National Museum of American Art - Renwick Gallery, the Museum of Fine Arts - Boston, the Museum of Fine Arts - Philadelphia, and the White House Craft Collection (now at the Clinton Library).
 Hoadley is the recipient of a Massachusetts Artists Fellowship, two NEA Grants, and a Bronze Metal at the International Ceramics Festival Mino ’95, Tajimi City, Japan.
-His work has been exhibited widely, both nationally and internationally and has also been featured in several books on ceramics.
-He currently resides in Lanesborough, Mass. where he divides his time between ceramics and abstract painting.
+His work has been exhibited and published both nationally and internationally.
+He currently resides in Lanesborough, Massachusetts.